-Focused on improving student attendance, academic performance, attentiveness, classroom behavior, and energy level, the BackPack program aims to meet the nutritional needs of hungry children over weekends and school holidays.
-Typically, each child receives an easy-to-carry bag filled with nutritious staple items and two to three pounds of fresh produce when leaving school on Friday afternoon.
-Food items are intended as supplemental resources for children and their families.
-FASD identifies and partners with schools that have free and reduced price meal rates of 65% or higher, striving to serve entire school populations rather than a select number of students.
+The BackPack program aims to meet the nutritional needs of food insecure children over weekends and school holidays.
+Typically, each child receives an easy-to-carry bag filled with nutritious staple items and two to three pounds of fresh produce when leaving school on Thursday or Friday afternoons.

 The School Pantry program helps alleviate child hunger in San Diego County by providing nutritious, healthy food to low-income students and their families.
-Distributions set up in a farmer’s market style are consistently in the same locations at each campus, have routine distribution schedules, offer ongoing food assistance services, and provide access to nutrition education and additional community resources.
+Distributions set up in a farmer’s market style are consistently in the same locations at each campus, have routine distribution schedules, and provide access to nutrition education and additional community resources.
 When food is provided at locations a family already visits, parents and guardians do not have to give up more of their valuable time and transportation budget to put food on the table.